Flamenco guitarists: The best guitarists in flamenco history

-Up to this point we have given the greatest flamenco guitarists according to our criteria.
-We would like to include more, for example names like Paco Peña or Pepe Habichuela, who deserve a place, but they do not fit in this small list.
+Up to this point, we have named the greatest flamenco guitarists according to our criteria.
+We would like to include more, for example names like Paco Peña or Pepe Habichuela, who deserve a place, but they do not fit into this small list.
 However, we did reserve a space for some honorable mentions with musicians you were surely waiting for.

 The musicians that follow are some of today’s flamenco guitarists who have a lot of life ahead of them to make a bigger mark.
 That is why we list them among the honorable mentions, as they will continue to forge an ever richer path in flamenco.

 No one can doubt the mastery and impressive legacy of this Madrilenian who still has a lot to give.
-From his tours, the desire to take flamenco everywhere and from his classes, a legacy that will be passed on to the next generations is accentuated.
-Born composer, technical genius and flamenco from the heart, that is Antonio Rey.
+From his tours, the desire to take flamenco everywhere ,and from his classes, a legacy that will be passed on to the next generations is accentuated.
+Natural composer, technical genius and flamenco from the heart, that is Antonio Rey.

-Another of the most misunderstood guitarists in flamenco.
-His harmonic structures are of another level and he has a lot more to give.
-Someday the world will understand the genius of this musician.
+Another one of the most misunderstood guitarists in flamenco.
+His harmonic structures are of another level and he has a lot more to offer.
+Someday, the world will understand the genius of this musician.